 * a written communication (including "electronic mail correspondence") from the charity [a communication that must include specific information about the donation and the charity].

 The substantiation requirements may not be satisfied by maintaining other reliable records.

 Like Sommerville, Hammar cautions churches to provide charitable contributions statements that meet substantiation requirements for all contributions of $250 or more.
 Very specific information must be included on charitable contributions statements in order to make them valid for donors to use for tax-deduction purposes.
-Learn more about the specific information to include in the annual Church & Clergy Tax Guide or in this article from Church Finance Today.
+Learn more about the specific information to include in the annual Church & Clergy Tax Guide.